Apple Music faces antitrust scrutiny in NY, Connecticut: NYT

 Attorneys general in New York and Connecticut are investigating whether the deals that Apple Inc has struck with music companies for its new streaming service violate antitrust laws, the New York Times reported.

-Spokesmen for both offices confirmed to Reuters that the music streaming industry was being investigated for anticompetitive behaviour, but would not confirm that Apple was being singled out.
+Spokesmen for both offices confirmed to Reuters that the music streaming industry was being investigated for anticompetitive behavior, but would not confirm that Apple was being singled out.

 Apple launched its music streaming service, Apple Music, on Monday.
 The $9.99-a-month service could alter the dynamics of how consumers listen to music as the music industry grapples with declines in downloaded songs and tries to figure out new ways to get people to pay for music.